 criteria percentage Learning Objectives Comments

-Final Exam 35 % - Understand the The final exam will cover all course content.
-A minimum grade of 4.5 is required on the final exam to pass the subject.
+Final Exam 35 % - Understand the The final exam will cover all course

-different types of
+different types of content.
+A

-responsibility
+responsibility minimum grade of 4.5 is required on the final exam to

 centers which can

-be found in
+be found in pass the subject.

 organizations.

 - Understand

 transfer pricing

 within

 organizations.

 - Elaborate income

 and cash budgets

 and evaluate how

 results depart from

 those budgets.

 - Learn about key

 unit performance

 indicators.

 - Allocate

 environmental

 costs to

 products/services.

 - Learn about

 environmental

 performance

 indicators.